realA10001986/VSR/README.md

 # VSR (Delorean Time Machine)

 This [repository](https://vsr.out-a-ti.me) holds the most current firmware for a replica of the Voltage Systems Regulator ("VSR") known from the Delorean Time Machine, fully compatible with the [CircuitSetup](https://circuitsetup.us) line of props.
-A kit is in the works and will possibly be available [here](https://movieprops.blog/shop/); you can, however, make your own circuit boards using the files in the [Electronics](https://github.com/realA10001986/VSR/tree/main/Electronics) folder.
+A kit might perhaps be at some point available [here](https://movieprops.blog/shop/); you can, however, already make your own circuit boards using the files in the [Electronics](https://github.com/realA10001986/VSR/tree/main/Electronics) folder.

 [<img src="img/myvsr1s.jpg">](img/myvsr1b.jpg)
 [<img src="img/myvsr3s.jpg">](img/myvsr3b.jpg)